-3.5.2.
+3.52.
 Standard Errors and Coefficients of Variation

 Standard errors and coefficients of variation were calculated for mean household consumption expenditure for certain expenditure categories and population subsets.
-They are presented in the following tables.
+The coefficients of variation of the 12 main categories of goods and services are presented in the following table.

-For an estimate $\hat{R}$ , the coefficient of variation is defined as:
+For an estimate \hat{R} , the coefficient of variation is defined as: